biocorecrg/nextflow-course-2025-spring/docs/nextflow_1.rst

 .. literalinclude:: ../nextflow/examples/ex1.nf
    :language: groovy

-Once the file is saved, execute it with:
+Once the file is saved, you can execute it with:

 .. code-block:: console